Regret Analysis of Average-Reward Unichain MDPs via an Actor-Critic Approach: General Properties of Unichain Markov Decision Processes

 The following intermediate result provides a bound on the convergence rate of the empirical state distribution to the stationary distribution when restricted to the recurrent class.

 \begin{lemma} Let Assumption \ref{assump_mdp} hold and consider any $\theta \in \Theta$.
 Then, the following bound holds:

 \end{lemma}

 \begin{proof}Since $\mathcal{S}_R^{\theta}$ is closed and communicating, the Markov chain restricted to $\mathcal{S}_R^{\theta}$ remains a Markov chain and is, in fact, irreducible.
-Equation \eqref{eq:avg2} then follows from Corollary 3 of \citep{Roberts01011997}, which applies to (possibly periodic) irreducible Markov chains. \end{proof}
+The result then follows from Corollary 3 of \citep{Roberts01011997}, which applies to (possibly periodic) irreducible Markov chains. \end{proof}